 A trained therapist will help you to recover from the affair and will help you to navigate through the trauma.
 It also will help you to understand what happened and why.
 Lastly, it will help you to make decisions where to go and what to do during each stage of recovery.

-We have therapists in our office who specialize in affair recovery and can to help you navigate through this tough time in your marriage.
+We have therapists who specialize in affair recovery and can to help you navigate through this tough time in your marriage.

 Learn about how our counseling services work and how to get started.